akanoka/viarestrictor/README.md

 ---

-## Contribuer
+## Contributing

-Contributions bienvenues — issues, suggestions et pull requests.
-Merci de suivre ces règles :
+Contributions are welcome — issues, suggestions, and pull requests.
+Please follow these rules:

-1. Fork et créez une branche pour chaque feature ou bug.
+1. Fork and create a branch for each feature or bug.
-2. Tests et compatibilité avec ViaVersion appréciés.
+2. Tests and compatibility with ViaVersion are appreciated.
-3. Documentez toute modification majeure dans le README.
+3. Document any major changes in the README.

 ---

-## Licence
+## License

-Ce projet est sous licence **Apache License 2.0**.
-Voir le fichier `LICENSE` pour le texte complet.
+This project is licensed under the **Apache License 2.0**.
+See the `LICENSE` file for the full text.

 ---

-## Crédits
+## Credits

-* Maintenu par AkaNoka
+* Maintained by AkaNoka
-* Inspiré par les besoins des serveurs Paper/Spigot pour garder des versions client homogènes
+* Inspired by the needs of Paper/Spigot servers to maintain consistent client versions

 ---

-*Dernière mise à jour : 31 Octobre 2025*
+*Last updated: October 31, 2025*